riverhuang1107/everai_documentation/CLI_Reference/everai_app_cn.md

 ```bash
  everai app deploy
 ```
 After running `everai app list`, you can see your app's status.
-If status is `STATUS_DEPLOYED`, it means that your app is deployed successfully.
+If status is `DEPLOYED`, it means that your app is deployed successfully.
 ```bash
 NAME          STATUS    CREATED_AT                ROUTE_NAME
 ------------  --------  ------------------------  ------------